 Your accessories can be stowed away quickly and easily yet there is still enough space to fold away the side tables.

-This accessory is exclusive to Monolith and is now available for both the Classic and Le Chef models.
+This accessory is exclusive to Monolith and is now available for both the ONE.55 and ONE.66 models.

 For a number of years Monolith have advocated using the Looftlighter to start their charcoal.
 They're fast, efficient and clean (free from any petrochemical residues that can find in some charcoal starter cubes.